aclogreco/InventGamesWP/Readme.md

 # Invent Games with Python #

 This repository contains examples from the book **"Invent Your Own Games with Python" by Al Sweigart**.
-The book is availbe online at **[inventwithpython.com](http://inventwithpython.com)**.
+The book is available online at **[inventwithpython.com](http://inventwithpython.com)**.

 All source code is open source and released under the